hashicorp/terraform-aws-waypoint-ecs/examples/single-env/README.md

 This infrastructure is required to deploy an application onto ECS with Waypoint, but can be used by many applications.
 See `shared_infrastructure.tf`

-- A VPC in us-east-1
+- A VPC in us-east-1, and all accompanying resources (subnets, nat gateway, etc.)
 - An ECS cluster
 - An AWS CloudWatch Log Group